dataluscorp/browser/docs/contributing/vscode.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 VS Code provides number of extensions for JavaScript, Rust, etc.
-By default, Firefox source tree comes with its own set of recommendations of Visual Studio Code extensions.
+By default, Datalus source tree comes with its own set of recommendations of Visual Studio Code extensions.
 They are listed in `.vscode/extensions.json <https://searchfox.org/mozilla-central/source/.vscode/extensions.json>`__.

 For Rust development, the `rust-analyzer <https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer>`__ extension is recommended.
 `See the manual <https://rust-analyzer.github.io/manual.html>`__ for more information.